NotTheDeveloper/Tixte-Java-Library/README.md

 Tixte4J is currently providing a fallback logger in case that no SLF4J implementation is present.
 We strongly recommend to use one though, as that can improve speed and allows you to customize the logger as well as logging to some files.

-There is a guide for logback-classic available at the JDA wiki: [Logging Setup](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Logging).
+There is a guide for logback-classic available at the Tixte4J wiki: [Logging-Setup](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Logging).

 ## Documentation

-***Docs are currently not available***
-<br>See JavaDocs.
+Docs can be found [directly here](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Documentation).
+<br>A simple wiki can also be found in this repository's [wiki section](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki).

 ## Getting help

-Troubleshooting or FAQ pages will be available soon!
+For general troubleshooting you can visit our wiki [troubleshooting](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Troubleshooting) and [FAQ](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/FAQ).
-<br>If you need help, or just want to talk with the Tixte4J or other devs, you can join the [support server][discord-invite].
+<br>If you need help, or just want to talk with the Tixte4J or other devs, you can join the [offical Tixte4J Discord server][discord-invite].

+For guides and setup help you can also take a look at the wiki.
+<br>Especially interesting are the [getting started](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Getting-started) and [setup](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Setup) pages.

+## Contribution

+If you want to contribute to Tixte4J, make sure to base your branch off of our **developer** branch and create your PR into that **same** branch.
+<br>**We will be rejecting any PRs, which are not based to the developer branch!**
+<br>It is very possible that your change might already be in development or you missed something.

+More information can be found at the [contributing](https://github.com/BlockyDotJar/Tixte-Java-Library/wiki/Contributing) wiki page.

+### Deprecation Policy

+When a feature is introduced to replace or enhance existing functionality we might deprecate old functionality.

+A deprecated method/class usually has a replacement mentioned in its documentation which should be switched to.
+<br>Deprecated functionality might or might not exist in the next minor release.
+(Hint: The minor version is the `MM` of `XX.MM.RR(-TT.ZZ)` in our version format)

+It is possible that some features are deprecated without replacement, in this case the functionality is no longer supported by either the Tixte4J structure due to fundamental changes or due to Tixte-API changes that cause it to be removed.

+We highly recommend discontinuing usage of deprecated functionality and update by going through each minor release instead of jumping.
+<br>For instance, when updating from version `1.0.0-beta.1` to version `1.0.0-rc.2` you should do the following:

+- Update to `1.0.0-beta.ZZ` and check for deprecation
+- Update to `1.0.0-rc.2` and check for deprecation

+The `RR` in version `1.0.RR` should be replaced by the latest version that was published for `1.0`, you can find out which the latest version was by looking at the [release page](https://github.com/BlockyDotJar/Tixte-java-Library/releases)

 ## Dependencies:

 This project requires **Java 8+**
+<br>All dependencies are managed automatically by Gradle.

 * okhttp
     * Version: **v4.10.0**